oayanda/Deploy_Java_Web_Application_on_K8s_Cluster_using_KOps_on_AWS/README.md

 ***Memcached deployment Definition***

-This will use the offical docker image from docker hub.
+This will use the official docker image from docker hub.

 Create definition file *mcdep.yaml*